Welcome Hoosiers to INGunOwners.com.

 Why should I get formal training?

 It's great that you have decades of experience with your firearms.
 It's awesome that your Marine-trained dad taught you everything you know.
-But, have you ever had to USE that informal training in a real life scenario?
-Do you KNOW without a doubt how you will react in a real life situation?
+But, have you ever had to USE that informal training in a real-life scenario?
+Do you KNOW without a doubt how you will react in a real-life situation?

 During some down-time in a personal training session I had recently, my trainer related a few stories to me about some force-on-force classes he had taught in the past.

-One gentleman he trained found out that he stops listening when put into a stressful situation.
+One gentleman, he trained found out that he stops listening when put into a stressful situation.
 His focus was so completely on what was going on in front of him that he stopped listening to what was going on behind him.
 Even if an instructor was standing right beside his ear, this student didn't hear the instructor.
-This is bad because (as an example) if police do come on to the scene and shout for you to drop your gun, you need to drop your gun.
+This is bad because (as an example) if the police do come on to the scene and shout for you to drop your gun, you need to drop your gun.
 This gentleman learned that because his ability to hear evaporated during stress, he needed to work on extending his other senses like being more aware of his peripheral vision to acknowledge the lights of police vehicles or noticing additional BGs coming up behind him.

 Do you really KNOW how you will react when under stress?
 As many of your actions as possible need to be trained and practiced so they become second nature.
 If your gun fails, you need to automatically tap-rack-bang.
 If the bang part doesn't happen, drop the mag and put a new one in without thinking about it.
 Get back in the fight.
 Move while you're clearing your malfunction.
 Quality training will provide you with instructors who generally have spent years learning about and teaching the most effective techniques to keep you in the fight if you can't defuse the situation.
 Being in an actual fight is not the best time to find out what your weaknesses are.
 Get training frequently and practice often.

-I've taken trainings where the class members ranged from complete newbies (usually me) to people who have been shooting for years but have had no formal training to people who have had over 600 hours of formal instruction.
+I've taken training where the class members ranged from complete newbies (usually me) to people who have been shooting for years but have had no formal training to people who have had over 600 hours of formal instruction.
 Every single time, every single person has taken at least one thing away from the class and found it worth every penny he (or she) paid for the class.
 Even if you take away what not to do in a situation, you learned something.

 Where do I get training?

 Check out the Tactics & Training forum.
 There are a lot of options as far as training goes: some are good and others are not so good.
-If you are completely new to guns, or even new to just handguns or just long guns, it is strongly recommended that you at least check out a NRA Basic class.
-From there you can move on to use-specific types of training, such as defensive pistol training by Tactical Response, TDI, Gunsite, etc. Some schools offer trainings on shooting sports in addition to their defensive courses, like our own ACT.
+If you are completely new to guns, or even new to just handguns or just long guns, it is strongly recommended that you at least check out an NRA Basic class.
+From there you can move on to use-specific types of training, such as defensive pistol training by Tactical Response, TDI, Gunsite, etc. Some schools offer training on shooting sports in addition to their defensive courses, like our own ACT.
 For someone new to shooting long guns, the Appleseed program is an excellent source of training as well.
 There are a lot of options for just about everything; take advantage of as many opportunities as you can!
 A single well-placed round is a lot more effective than a magazine of rounds that miss.

 A couple of links to some training companies we've discussed in threads on this forum (in no particular order)